makrai/notes/baroiu-23-mustard-deeplearning.md

                 Alexandru-Costin Băroiu and Ștefan Trăușan-Matu Electronics 2023, 12(3), 666; https://doi.org/10.3390/electronics12030666

+It doesn't seem that the task is the detection of the context.

 # Abstract

 * Sentiment analysis and its sub-area of sarcasm detection